oracle/truffleruby/doc/user/tools.md

 ### CPU Tracer

-The CPU tracer records the number of times methods, blocks, or statements are run, and prints a histogram.
+The CPU tracer records the number of times methods, blocks, or statements are run and prints a histogram.
 Enable it with `--cputracer`.

 ```
 -----------------------------------------------------------------------------------------------------------------------------------